rkcosmos/Data-Analyst-Nanodegree-Udacity/P6-Data-Visualization/README.md

 ##Design

 The visualisation has two parts, choropleth map and line graph.
 The map uses color hue as visual encoding to demonstrate tax/budget distribution among provinces in Thailand.
-The line graph is included to exhibit tax/budget development throughout the years.
+I choose map to represent this information because the viewer can easily see spatial distribution along different region of Thailand.
+Tax and budget are generally incresing over time, so I use line graph to illustrate this time development.

-After the feedbacks, I changed scientific notion in display into normal notation.
-The map is now bigger.
-Visulization for tax and budget per 1000 capita are added.
+After the feedbacks, I made changes in several points as follow:
+1. Scientific notion in display into normal notation.
+2. The map is now bigger.
+3. Visulization for tax and budget per 1000 capita are added.
+4. Textual description as added to convey storytelling.
+5. Axis is a little bit thinner.
+6. Y-axis is now starting from zero.

 ##Feedback

 ####Commenter 1: